Downloading and Uploading Backups

 3. When both the database dump and document library are uploaded, click Initiate Upload.

-Liferay Cloud begins using the files you uploaded to generate a backup and add it to the list you can restore to your environments.
+Liferay Cloud begins using the files you uploaded to generate a backup and adds it to the list you can restore to your environments.
 While the backup is being generated, other backups cannot be generated or restored.

-A success message appears on the page when the backup is generated and the service resumes normal operation.
+A success message appears on the page when the backup is generated, and the service resumes normal operation.

 When the backup is finished being added to the list in your environment, a success message appears.